Rugby League World Cup hosts: Women's

 Following the end of the 2023 season it was confirmed eight nations had expressed interest in bidding for the World Cup.
 Deadline for bids was confirmed as 16 February 2024.

 On 29th July 2024, the International Rugby League announced France, Kenya, New Zealand, Papua New Guinea, and South Africa had made a success first round bid and would be advancing those bids to the second round.

 In September 2024, South Africa submitted a proposal to host the 2025 Men's and Women's World Series, in attempt to strengthen their bids to host the 2028 and 2030 World Cups.
 Their World Series bids were deemed not viable by the IRL.
-South Africa later withdrew their bid for the 2028 Women's World Cup to focus on their bid for thr 2030 Men's World Cup.
+South Africa later withdrew their bid for the 2028 Women's World Cup to focus on their bid for the 2030 Men's World Cup.

-Wheelchair bids (2029–)

-Announced in 2023, following the 2026 Rugby League World Cup, the wheelchair world cup will be a stand-alone event with the first in 2029.
-The exception was the 2017 World Cup hosted by France instead of Australia who hosted the men's and women's.